Municipal Technical Assistance Program: Templates and Resources

 Included in the guidance documents are templates of model regulatory text, which are intended to be adapted and tailored by the municipalities into their local enforceable policy as appropriate.
 The templates are color coded and annotated to simplify their use as follows:

 • Template language in red is either directly from state law or has been adapted directly from state law for insertion into the local regulatory framework and should not be altered.
-Text in black is supporting text or suggested text from best practices and examples for consideration by the municipality.

 • In some cases, an inconsistency was identified in the general law during the process of drafting the templates.
 The templates use black text, within sections of red text, and a footnote, to identify sections where it was likely intended for language to be inserted or represented differently, but without a change to the enabling legislation, the text represented in black could be interpreted to be inconsistent with state law.
 In most of these circumstances the use of the exact text from the enabling legislation would be incorrect or inconsistent.
 In all of these cases, municipalities should consult with their solicitor for specific guidance.